Design in Sicily (UofM Students)

 Program Structure

-This program appeals to design students who want to engage with Sicily in a meaningful way.
+This program will appeal to you if you are a design student who wants to engage with Sicily in a meaningful way.
 Participate in the Italian Design Studio to really use Siracusa as your classroom as you use the city to work on your image-making, and explore the many ways that design is incorporated into this city.
-The collaborative practicum allows students the opportunity to engage in the design process with local and international designers as well as fellow design students from a wide range of design backgrounds.
+The collaborative practicum allows you the opportunity to engage in the design process with local and international designers as well as fellow design students from a wide range of design backgrounds.

 Coursework

 You will take either 6 or 7 credits on this 7-week program.
-All students take the Italian Design Studio: Image-Making course and the Collaborative Practicum in Sicily course.
+The Italian Design Studio: Image-Making course and the Collaborative Practicum in Sicily courses are required.
 If you haven't taken Italian before, you will also take the 1-credit Survival Italian course, to assist with your adjustment to life in Italy.

 Full Course List